Our newest favorite destination has the prettiest blue water and about a dozen fantastic adventures you have to try.

 Just a couple of miles from the northeastern tipped beach Matemwe, Mnemba island is the most popular place to snorkel around.
 The whole area surrounding the island is a marine conservation area, where you take a boat to a reef, get set up with a snorkel and a mask and float on the clear water: look for shoals of snappers, clownfish hiding in the anemones, blue starfish spread across the earth-toned coral.
 Since the area is protected, there’s a much higher density of ocean life in this area.
 If you’re lucky, you may spot a green sea turtle (they come to the beaches to lay their eggs).

 Getting Here: This is one of the most popular places to snorkel and can get crowded (but there is plenty of reef for everyone).
 Booking a tour is very straightforward (you’ll find many options in Stone Town, and vendors walking around Nungwi.
 Some tours include lunch at Matemwe since stepping foot on Mnemba without a reservation will cost you a hefty dime.
-Nicknamed “millionaire’s island”, it costs a minimum of $1,000 a night to stay just one night!
+Nicknamed “millionaire’s island”, it costs a minimum of $1,000 a night to stay just one day!

 Been ready for a vacation like Zanzibar?